gallochris/fyi.dadgumboxscores/hugo_source/content/posts/retrospect.md

 Can Andrew Platek improve defensively and earn more minutes?

 And will the incoming freshmen live up to the hype?
-Nassir Little, Leaky Black, and Colby White.
+Nassir Little, Leaky Black, and Coby White.
 Will a fourth classmate be joining them?

 If all the answers to these questions are yes, then it likely means Carolina will have something they lacked this past season.
 A reliable bench.